-We’ve all noticed that human societies abound with philosophies about what it means to be human, where everything came from, what determines the future and what values we should live by.
-Since Jesus’ claims1 taken all together about these matters stand out as unique, I hope you’ll take a moment to consider the few presented here.
+Get a Life!Human cultures abound with ideas about what it means to be human, where everything came from, what, if anything, determines the future and what values we should live by.
+Since Jesus’ claims The Bible asserts that the Apostles were taught directly by Jesus, including sessions that occurred after He died and was resurrected.
+Their teaching is taken as a faithful representation of His. about these things stand out as unique, I hope you’ll take a moment to consider the few I’ve presented here.
 After you get over the initial bad news, the good news could be the greatest you’ve ever heard.

 Jesus claimed that every person is accountable to Him

 For to this end Christ died and lived again, that He might be Lord both of the dead and of the living.
 (Romans 14:9, NASB95) Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me.
 (John 14:6, NASB95) Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
 (Matthew 7:21–23, ESV)